Anna Varty MBACP (Reg) Dip C

 - L2 Certificate in Counselling Concepts

 As a commitment to my own personal growth and integrity I have regular personal counselling sessions and engage in continuing professional development workshops throughout the year.
-My counselling work is monitored and supervised by a senior accredited member of the BACP.
+My counselling work is monitored and supervised by an accredited member of the BACP.

 I am also a Certified Daring Way™ Facilitator:

 The Daring Way™ is a highly experiential methodology based on the research of Dr. Brené Brown.
 The method was designed for work with individuals, couples, families, work teams, and organisational leaders.
 It can be facilitated in clinical, educational, and professional settings.
 During the process facilitators explore topics such as vulnerability, courage, shame, and worthiness.
 Participants are invited to examine the thoughts, emotions, and behaviours that are holding them back and identify the new choices and practices that will move them toward more authentic and wholehearted living.
 The primary focus is on developing shame resilience skills and developing daily practices that transform the way we live, love, parent, and lead.
 Further information is available at www.thedaringway.com or visit the relevant section of my website.

 It may be that I draw on aspects of this curriculum naturally as part of your therapy sessions however if you wish I can deliver the curriculum over 8 weeks as a sole focus.